In Iowa, school shooting prompts Republican prayers, while Trump campaigns by proxy | Politics

 A school shooting in Iowa, where Republican nominating contests begin next week for the U.S. presidential election, prompted prayers from among those wanting to be the party's candidate, but elicited no substantial policy proposals among the top contenders.
 The incident saw a sixth-grade student killed and five people wounded after a 17-year-old opened fire on the first day of classes following the winter break, law enforcement officials said.

 The candidates' reactions underscored how deeply gun ownership rights, which are enshrined in the Second Amendment to the U.S. Constitution, are valued by Republican caucus-goers in conservative Iowa.
-Most candidates ardently oppose any efforts to regulate guns and dismiss suggestions to that effect following mass shootings as an attempt to politicize tragedies.
+Most of the candidates ardently oppose any efforts to regulate guns and routinely dismiss calls for more gun control after mass shootings as attempts to politicize tragedies.

 "No parent, student, or teacher should have to wake up and face news about a school shooting," she wrote.
 "My heart aches for the victims of Perry, Iowa and the entire community."
 Former President Donald Trump, the clear frontrunner who looks set to face President Biden in November's election, made no public comment about the incident.